Second Amendment sanctuaries facing 1st court test in Oregon - WTMJ

 He spoke on the condition he not be identified because some of his customers take a hard line against gun restrictions and he didn’t want to lose their business.

-The group Everytown for Gun Safety is pushing for the measure to be overturned.
-Managing director Eric Tirschwell said it would be the nation’s first court test of a Second Amendment sanctuary law.
+Everytown Law, an affiliate of the group Everytown for Gun Safety, is pushing for the measure to be overturned.
+Managing Director Eric Tirschwell said it would be the nation’s first court test amid the current wave of Second Amendment sanctuary laws.

 Everytown argues that the ordinance violates the U.S. Constitution, which says federal law supersedes state law, as well as the state Constitution and an Oregon law that gives the state power to regulate firearms.